“The campaign is global – the dollar ain’t what it used to be

 From a macro perspective, such innovation could not come at a better time.
 Due to the financial system nearly destroying the global economy in 2008, traditional banks have been under incredible pressure from regulators to reduce their leverage from highs of close to 40:1 to less than 10:1, forcing them to dramatically cut costs to fit into their safer cost structures.
 As a result, we see little to no innovation from the traditional banking sector, which creates a massive opportunity for new financial institutions like TransferWise.

-It should not be a surprise that TransferWise’s resulting performance has been spectacular and makes my original decision to pass look worse and worse every day.
+This all makes my original decision to pass look worse and worse every day.
 Since launching in early 2011, TransferWise has grown to a team of 250 providing 292 currency routes.
-They continue to grow 15-20% per month and have helped customers transfer £3 billion, saving users over £135 million.
+They have helped customers transfer £3 billion, saving users over £135 million.

 For all these reasons, I am absolutely thrilled to announce that I am correcting my mistake and a16z is leading TransferWise’s $58 million round, the money transfer platform of the future.